emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 I wanted to

-    a) start with an easy first website project, and
+1. start with an easy first website project, and
-    b) I wanted to start writing more for aforementioned [reasons](https://eddymikes.com/2022/08/06/why-i-started-this-blog.html){:target="_blank"}.
+2. I wanted to start writing more for aforementioned [reasons](https://eddymikes.com/2022/08/06/why-i-started-this-blog.html){:target="_blank"}.

 …incoming message from Captain Obvious…